texturedcookie/TCP-Chat-App/README.md

 # Chat-App
-TCP Chat application using socket programming and Multithreading
+TCP Chat application using socket programming and Multithreading - this edition in a Multiplayer Game